June 29 to July 1, 2018 – Calgary, Alberta, Canada

 July 1, 2018 – Final day of the General Assembly

-The speaker at our banquet is “The Past and Present of Water on Mars” by Dr. Tanya Harrison – brings the missions on Mars to life, including the Curiosity Rover, which Tanya was involved with.
+The speaker at our banquet is Dr. Tanya Harrison “The Past and Present of Water on Mars”.
+She brings the missions on Mars to life, including the Curiosity Rover, which she was involved with.
 She also describes what “water on Mars” really means.
 There were lots of questions…a fascinating talk!